pletfix/docs/en/responses.md

     $redirect = response()->redirect(url('home'));

-The default HTTP status is 302 for a non-permanently link.
+The default HTTP status is 302 for a temporarily link.
 You can create a permanently redirekt like this:

     $redirect = response()->redirect(url('home'), 301);